 - 1 Current date - 2 If alarms and error messages are displayed during operation, this alarm symbol appears.
-Pressing this symbol allows the last 20 active information messages to be viewed again. - If warnings and notes are displayed during operation, this notification symbol appears.
+Pressing this symbol allows the last 20 active information messages to be viewed again. - 3 If warnings and notes are displayed during operation, this notification symbol appears.
+Pressing this symbol allows the last 20 active information messages to be viewed again.